vangav/vos_backend/src/com/vangav/backend/cassandra/README.md

     + action);
 ```

-> if you want to wait and fetch the `ResultSet` from the async query above, one way is to do the following
+> if you want to wait and fetch the `ResultSet` from the async query above, one way is to do the following; but it's much better to use a `sync` execution method instead like [`executeSyncxxx`](https://github.com/vangav/vos_whatsapp/blob/master/app/com/vangav/vos_whatsapp/controllers/send_message/HandlerSendMessage.java#L140)

 ```java
   ResultSetFuture resultSetFuture =